 INCLUSION CRITERIA: 1.Patients with peritonitis secondary to hollow viscus perforation.
 2.Patients with age >18years and <70years.

-The clinical outcome in the form reduction in postoperative complications and hospital stay were assessed in 140 patients, in Group A( with the usage of two antimicrobials , Ceftriaxone and Metronidazole) and Group B( with usage of three antimicrobials, Ceftriaxone, Metronidazole and Amikacin).
+RESULTS: The clinical outcome in the form reduction in postoperative complications and hospital stay were assessed in 140 patients, in Group A( with the usage of two antimicrobials , Ceftriaxone and Metronidazole) and Group B( with usage of three antimicrobials, Ceftriaxone, Metronidazole and Amikacin).
 There was decrease in postoperative complications and hospital stay in Group B. The p-value was significant in Group B patients <0.05(0.007).
 There were 6 deaths, all of them had severe form of peritonitis with massive contamination and delayed presentation to the hospital.
 This study also revealed that men are commonly affected and duodenal ulcer perforation is the commonest site of perforation.
 Escherichia coli is the most common organism isolated.

 CONCLUSION: In our study peritonitis is more common in men compared to women.
 The most common age group is in between 21 – 40 years in cases of peritonitis with the mean age of 37 years.
 Duodenal ulcer perforation is the commonest site of perforation.
 Escherichia coli is the most common organism isolated in the peritoneal fluid.
 Use of with usage of three antimicrobials, Ceftriaxone, Metronidazole and Amikacin(p<0.05) is beneficial in reduction in postoperative complications and hospital stay when compared to usage of two antimicrobials, Ceftriaxone and Metronidazole which is statistically significant.